 Dangers of Distracted Driving

-St. Louis car accident attorneys remind the public that certain activities are distracting to a driver and poses a hazard to other motorists.
+St. Louis car accident attorneys remind the public that certain activities are distracting to a driver and pose a hazard to other motorists.
 Distracted driving is a result of activities that take away the concentration of the driver from the task of driving the vehicle.
 These activities include talking, eating, grooming, or changing radio stations.
-Texting and driving is considered one of the most lethal distractions, causing a driver to loose their manual, visual, and cognitive focus simultaneously while driving.
+Texting and driving are considered one of the most lethal distractions, causing a driver to lose their manual, visual, and cognitive focus simultaneously while driving.
 The Missouri Department of Transportation revealed that eighty percent of crashes are caused by distracted driving.

 Help for Victims of Distracted Driving

 Lawmakers are making significant efforts to make the public aware of the dangers of distracted driving.
 For example, the U.S. Department of Transportation is encouraging teenagers to take a pledge, committing to eliminating distractions while driving.
 They also are putting a face to the victims of distracted driving.
 Faces of Distracted Driving has been produced to be shared on social media websites, such as Facebook.

 If you or a loved one has become a victim of a distracted driver, contact The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for legal guidance.